Francis Spufford

-Francis Spufford FRSL (born 1964) is an English author and teacher of writing whose career has shifted gradually from non-fiction to fiction.
-His first novel Golden Hill received critical acclaim and numerous prizes including the Costa Book Award for a first novel, the Desmond Elliott Prize and the Ondaatje Prize.
-In 2007 Spufford was elected a Fellow of the Royal Society of Literature.
+Francis Spufford (born 1964) is an English author and writing teacher.
+His first novel Golden Hill received critical acclaim and numerous prizes including the Costa Book Award for First Novel, the Desmond Elliott Prize, and the Ondaatje Prize.
+In 2007 Spufford was elected a fellow of the Royal Society of Literature.

 Career

 Spufford was chief publisher's reader from 1987–1990 for Chatto & Windus.
-He was a Royal Literary Fund fellow at Anglia Ruskin University from 2005 to 2007, and since 2008 has taught at Goldsmiths College in London on the MA in Creative and Life Writing there.
-In 2018 he was made a professor.
+He was a Royal Literary Fund fellow at Anglia Ruskin University from 2005 to 2007.
+He is a creative writing professor at Goldsmiths, University of London.

 Spufford specialised in non-fiction for the first part of his career, but began a transition towards fiction in 2010.
-In 2016 he for the first time published a book which could indisputably be classified as a novel.
+In 2016 he published his first novel, Golden Hill.

-Spufford has also edited three anthologies: The Chatto Book of Cabbages and Kings (1989), about lists used as a literary device, The Chatto Book of the Devil (1992), and The Antarctic (2008).
+Spufford has also edited three anthologies: The Chatto Book of Cabbages and Kings (1989), The Chatto Book of the Devil (1992), and The Antarctic (2008).

 Spufford has written an unauthorised novel set in the universe of C. S. Lewis's Narnia series, The Stone Table.
 The novel takes place between The Magician's Nephew and The Lion, the Witch and the Wardrobe.
 Spufford distributed self-printed copies to friends.
 Writer Adam Roberts praised it as "a seamless recreation of Lewis's writing-style at its best".
 The author hoped to obtain permission from the C. S. Lewis estate to publish it commercially, but did not receive a response from the estate.
-In the absence of permission, the earliest publication date would be 2034, seventy years after Lewis's death, when the copyright on the original books will expire in the UK.

 Personal life

 Spufford was born in 1964.
+He is the son of social historian Margaret Spufford and economic historian Peter Spufford.
+He recalls the influence of Tolkien's The Hobbit: "It turned me from a painstaking decoder of printed letters into someone flying through a new medium.
+Books have been portals for me ever since."
+Later influences include "The great American fantasist John Crowley, with his toymaker’s sentences, showing me you can hide the real subject of a story in the margins, in the spaces between chapters."
-He is the son of social historian Margaret Spufford (1935–2014) and economic historian Professor Peter Spufford (1934–2017).
-He studied English literature at Trinity Hall, Cambridge, gaining a BA in 1985.

-Spufford lives in Ely just outside Cambridge and is a Fellow of the Royal Society of Literature.
+He studied English literature at Trinity Hall, Cambridge, receiving a BA in 1985.
+Spufford lives in Ely, Cambridgeshire, and is a fellow of the Royal Society of Literature.

-A former atheist, he is now a practising Christian and is married to an Anglican priest, the Reverend Dr Jessica Martin, who has served as the Dean of Chelmsford since 2025.
-He served from 2015 to 2021 on General Synod as a lay representative of the Diocese of Ely.
-He said in an interview that: "I'm no longer a representative of the General Synod because I was really bad at it.
-Being a good talker as a writer does not translate into being any kind of successful church politician."
+A former atheist, he is now a practising Christian and is married to an Anglican priest, Jessica Martin.
+The couple have two children.
+He served from 2015 to 2021 on the General Synod of the Church of England as a lay representative of the Diocese of Ely.

+He wrote about his formative reading in the memoir The Child That Books Built.
+He proposed a canon of children's literature.